RetroReversing/retroReversing/categories/consoles/GameGear.md

 HexToBin.exe | opposite of the BinToHex program JoinBin.exe | Join two binary files together
 Lib80.exe | Copyright (c) 1985-1991 Microtec Research, Inc.
-Lnk180.exe | Linker by Microtec for Zilog Z180
+Lnk180.exe | Linker by Microtec for Zilog Z180 (Version 6.0 from 1994)
 LnkZ80.exe | Linker by Microtec for standard Zilog Z80
 MIDI2GG.exe | Convert MIDI Music files to Game Gear format PP.exe | PROPACK Copyright (c) 1991,92 Rob Northen Computing - used for file compression PPV.exe | Maybe ProPack Verify?

-It looks like the assembler toolchain is made by **Microtech Research** from 1991 and supported the standard z80 and also the Hitachi 64180 processor (which is a Zilog Z180 processor).
+The assembler toolchain is made by **Microtech Research** from 1991 and supported the standard z80 and also the **Hitachi 64180** processor (which is a Zilog Z180 processor).
 The game gear used the standard Z80 so the Z180 functionality was unused.

 Key of interesting terms that you will find in the SDK (and barbie source code) is available in the table below: